rosinaSav/NAS_code/README.md

 Collaborative project between Liam Abrahams and Rosina Savisaar.

 DISCLAIMER
 The code in this repository has not been packaged to be run out of the box.
 For instance, there are many software dependencies that haven't been explicitly documented, and the documentation regarding how to run the scripts is also insufficiently documented for external use.
 The purpose of the repository is to serve as an explicit record of the analyses performed in the paper.
 It is thus primarily a supplement to the methods.
+Some functions in some files may not be used.
 ****************

 Source code for the Abrahams, Savisaar and Hurst manuscript in preparation Sept 2018.